 Operating Commitments-The Company leases office facilities for its headquarters in Centennial, Colorado and also in various cities for its sales and marketing and software development personnel.
-Total lease expense for the years ended January 1, 2015, December 26, 2013 and December 27, 2012, was \$2.2 million, \$2.3 million and \$2.3 million, respectively.
+Total lease expense for the years ended January 1, 2015, December 26, 2013 and December 27, 2012, was \$2.2 million, \$2.3 million, respectively.
 Future minimum lease payments under noncancelable operating leases as of January 1, 2015 are as follows (in millions):

-Year Minimum Lease Payments
+Year Lease Payments

-2015 \$ 2.5
+Year 2015 \$ 2.5

 2016 2.6

 2017 2.0

 2018 1.7

 2019 1.7

 Thereafter 2.5

-Total \$13.0
+Total \$ 13.0

 Minimum Revenue Guarantees-As part of the network affiliate agreements entered into in the ordinary course of business under which the Company sells advertising for display in various network affiliate theatre chains, the Company has agreed to certain minimum revenue guarantees on a per attendee basis.
 If a network affiliate achieves the attendance set forth in their respective agreement, the Company has guaranteed minimum revenue for the network affiliate per attendee if such amount paid under the revenue share arrangement is less than its guaranteed amount.
 The amount and term varies for each network affiliate, but terms range from three to 20 years, prior to any renewal periods of which some are at the option of the Company.
 During October 2014, the Company offered to all of its network affiliates an extension of their existing agreements by five years, with the per-attendee guarantee and other terms remaining the same as those on the last year of their original term.
 None of these agreements have yet been signed.
-As of January 1, 2015, the maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$37.0 million over the remaining terms of the network affiliate agreements, which calculation does not include any potential extensions offered subsequent to January 1, 2015.
-As of January 1, 2015, the Company had an inconsequential amount of liabilities recorded for these obligations and as of December 26, 2013, the Company had no liabilities recorded for these obligations, as such guarantees are less than the expected share of revenue paid to the affiliate.
+As of January 1, 2015, the maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$37.0 million over the remaining terms of the network affiliate achieves the activation of the payments the Company offered subsequent to January 1, 2015, the Company had an inconsequential amount of liabilities recorded for these obligations and as of December 26, 2013, the Company had no liabilities recorded for these obligations and such guarantees are less than the expected short of revenue paid to the affiliate.